vatlab/vat-docs/content/Applications/Association/single_gene/CMCtest/_index.md

 ### 1. Introduction

 This is the Combined and Multivariate Collapsing (CMC, Li and Leal, 2008) test for rare variants.
 CMC method considers all variants in a test unit (e.g., a gene).
 It "collapses" all rare variants in the gene region such that the region is coded "0" if all loci are wildtype, and "1" if any one locus has a minor allele.
 Then it "combines" this coding with the rest of common variants in the gene region into a multivariate problem that tests for the null hypothesis that the gene region is not associated with a disease or quantitative trait.
-The statistic for CMC method can be {$\chi^2$} test for collapsed rare variants, Hotelling's {$T^2$} or multivariate regression analysis for joint analysis of common and rare variants.
+The statistic for CMC method can be <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script> \\(\chi^2\\) test for collapsed rare variants, Hotelling's \\(T^2\\) or multivariate regression analysis for joint analysis of common and rare variants.
 This program implements CMC method for rare variants with Fisher's exact test for evaluating association between rare variants and disease phenotypes (case/ctrl data).
 The use of Fisher's test results in exact p-value, avoiding the computationally intensive permutation procedure.

 This test only works for case control data without covariates.
 Please refer to `CollapseBt` and `CollapseQt` for case control and quantitative traits using the collapsing theme under regression framework that incorporates covariates.